deepsita/VSD--Advanced-Physical-Design---OpenLane-SKY130/README.md

-# OpenLANE-Workshop
+# OpenLane-Workshop
 The workflow for automation of RTL to GDSII using Sky-water PDK and open-source tool chain called OpenLANE.
 ## Framework of the workshop
   ### Aim - Learn - Assess - Practice - Bridge the gap - Industry Ready
   The workshop is hosted on virtual learning platform called Intelligent Assesment Technology which unlocks the potential of everyone.
 The course is designed to bring up a solution in bridging the gap of theoretical concepts and practical experience.

 ## Introduction
-The 5-day workshop covers the open-source tool chain using the open-source sky-water pdk for each step in RTL-GDSII.
+The 5-day workshop covers the open-source tool chain called openlane using the open-source sky-water pdk for each step in RTL-GDSII.
 The transformation of circuit description into physical layout which describes the position of instances and the interconnections is called the physical design in VLSI Design.
 The workshop targets the day-wise step-upof the skills required for the physical design in VLSI System Design.
 ## Day-1
 ### SoC Design and Open-Source Tool Chain for ASIC Design